chocoteam/pychoco/paper/paper.md

 ]
 ```

-As a reminder, the goal of the Sudoku is to fill every empty cell (in our case zeros)
+As a reminder, the goal of Sudoku is to fill every empty cell (in our case, zeros) with a number between
-with number comprised between 1 and 9 such that each row, each column, and each of the
+1 and 9 such that each row, each column, and each of the nine 3x3 subgrids contains the numbers from 1 to 9
-nine 3x3 subgrids contain the numbers from 1 to 9 without repetition.
-It is easy to model
-our Sudoku solver with pychoco.
+without repetition.
+It is easy to model our Sudoku solver with pychoco.

 ```python
 model = Model("Sudoku Solver") # Import pychoco